yannixeno/AzureHoneyPotLab/README.md

 ![winnie-the-pooh-pooh](https://github.com/user-attachments/assets/64bc52e5-92bc-4800-ac5f-946360d274c8)

 ## Objective
 The Detection Lab project aimed to establish a controlled environment for monitoring and analyzing live cyber attacks occurring globally.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, providing insights into real-world attack patterns and enhancing defensive strategies.
+This project aims to develop practical skills in cloud security, ensuring that the configured systems effectively detect and respond to potential threats.
+Ultimately, the objective is to validate the security configurations through testing, ensuring a robust security posture in a cloud environment.

 ## Skills Learned
 - Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in analyzing and interpreting logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and problem-solving skills in security.

 ## Steps